JustJarvaz/starter-restaurant-reservation-original/README.md

    - display a `Submit` button that, when clicked, saves the new reservation then displays the `/dashboard` page for the date of the new reservation
    - display a `Cancel` button that , when clicked, returns the user to the previous page.
 1. The `/dasboard` page will
-   - list all reservations for a one date (e.g. GET `/reservations?date=2020-12-30`), the date is defaulted to today, and the reservations are sorted by time
+   - list all reservations for a one date (e.g. if the URL is `/dashboard?date=2020-12-30` then send a GET to `/reservations?date=2020-12-30` to list the reservations for that date), the date is defaulted to today, and the reservations are sorted by time
    - Display next, previous, and today buttons that allow the user to see reservations on other dates

 > **Hint** Dates and times are JavaScript and databases can be challenging.